Conway's Game of Life

 Origin

-John Horton Conway, a mathematician at Cambridge and later Princeton, devised the Game of Life in 1970.
-He was searching for a cellular automaton that was unpredictable — a system where simple rules could produce behavior so complex that no shortcut could predict the outcome without actually running the simulation.
-He spent years adjusting rules by hand, playing out generations on a Go board with colleagues, before arriving at these three.
+John Conway devised the Game of Life in 1970, searching for a cellular automaton so unpredictable that no shortcut could forecast the outcome without running the simulation.
+He spent years adjusting rules by hand, playing out generations on a Go board, before arriving at these three.
+Martin Gardner introduced it in Scientific American that October, and it became an overnight sensation.